tedneward/Azgaarnoth/GameNotes.md

 Dragon Slayer Martial Archetypes (from *The Book of Dragons*) are only available to characters who have close ties to the [Dread Emperor](/People/DreadEmperor.md) of [Dradehalia](/Nations/Dradehalia.md); any Dragon Slayer met by any member of a [Draconic Order](/Organizations/DraconicOrder/DraconicOrder.md) will often be attacked on sight.

 [Psi Knight Martial Archetypes](/Supplements/UA2020_PsionicOptions.pdf) are only available to characters who have close ties to the [MindMage](/Organizations/MageSchools/MindMage.md) mage school.
 They will be welcome among any [Mercenary Company](/Organizations/MercCompanies/MercCompanies.md) if they wish to take employment.

-[Rune Knight Martial Archetypes](/Supplements/UA-RuneSwarmRevisited.pdf) are relatively rare throughout Azgaarnoth, but often have worked with or for the [School of the Eldar](/Organizations/MageSchools/SchoolOfTheEldar.md)

 ### Monk